 CLUB MEMBER REPRESENTATIVES, ORGANIZATIONAL MEMBER REPRESENTATIVES, BOARD MEMBERS, AT-LARGE HOUSE MEMBERS AND COMMITTEE CHAIRS AND COORDINATORS - Each

-of the Club Member Representatives, the Organizational Members Representatives, the Board Members, the At- Large House Members and the listed Committee Chairs and Coordinators shall have both voice and one vote in meetings of the House of Delegates.
+of the Club Member Representatives, the Organizational Members’ Representatives, the Board Members, the At- Large House Members and the listed Committee Chairs and Coordinators shall have both voice and one vote in meetings of the House of Delegates.

 INDIVIDUALS - Individuals who are not members of the House of Delegates may attend open meetings of the House of Delegates and its committees and be heard at the discretion of the presiding officer.